bakhtiaralamshahrukh/Cypress-automation-testing/README.md

 ## How to run this project
 - Clone this project
 - To run and report generation hit these command in VS Code terminal
-  -npm i
+- npm i
-  -npx cypress run
+- npx cypress run

 ## Technology:
 - Cypress